How to Choose Cabinet Hardware

 Do cabinet handles include screws?

-Cabinet handles are supplied with standard fixing screws suitable for most cabinet doors and drawer fronts.
+Cabinet handles are usually supplied with standard fixing screws suitable for most cabinet doors and drawer fronts.

 If you are working with unusually thick cabinetry, alternative screw lengths can typically be sourced separately.